-Observe your scores in the mock test for the various sub-sections of Verbal
+Observe your scores in the mock test for the various sub-sections of Verbal.

 In case, the time taken for solving each question appears

-This will help you develop a better, optimised time strategy to achieve a much better score in the future.
-Proper time management can be achieved by practising the questions within a time frame.
+This will help you develop a better, optimized time strategy to achieve a much better score in the future.
+Proper time management can be achieved by practicing the questions within a time frame.
 Attempting frequent GMAT practice tests will help us to resolve our timing issues.
 For the RC sub-section, concentration is vital while reading the passage to avoid revisiting the whole passage.
 This helps in saving time.

 After completion of the review process, your weak areas can be identified and action plans to target them effectively need to be created.
 This will definitely help you to make optimum use of the GMAT preparation time and attain your target score.

 You should also take mock tests for AWA and IR sections to get a realistic picture of your overall performance.
 As part of the GMAT preparation, it is equally important to gauge your mental toughness and then work to improve your focus and stamina.